browserup/docs/en/load/load-test-containers.md

 BrowserUp allows you to create a custom container in which your test will run.

-For BrowserUp to work with your container, it needs to be based off our standard-base image.
+For BrowserUp to work with your container, it needs to be based off our custom-base image.

 ## Testing in local Docker, with CLI